bob123456678/TrainControl/Readme.md

     - The date each locomotive was last run is now tracked
     - Fixed bug from v1.10.7 where the locomotive selection window would freeze after a locomotive was deleted from the database
     - Reduced startup time when loading many locomotive icons
+    - The "Q" button will no longer default to the first locomotive to the database as long as any other key is mapped

 * v1.10.7 [9/30/23]
     - Improvements to the locomotive selector window